-Brigham and Women’s Hospital’s residency training program provides organized and directed pharmacy training in tertiary academic medical center.
+Brigham and Women’s Hospital's residency training program provides organized and directed pharmacy training in tertiary academic medical center.
 The program centers on creating a caring and compassionate environment that promotes respect and dignity for every person.
 The program develops the knowledge and skills of the resident in various areas including: medication therapy management, leadership, communication, practice management, critical thinking, time management, clinical research, and teaching.
-The program offers the resident the opportunity and stimulus to develop, to the highest degree obtainable, his/her professional expertise as a practitioner.
+The program offers the resident the opportunity and stimulus to develop, to the highest degree obtainable, their professional expertise as a practitioner.

 Our PGY1 pharmacy practice residency, PGY2 cardiology residency, and PGY2 critical care residency are ASHP-accredited.

 A Brigham resident is a pharmacist, first and foremost, and is expected to contribute to the achievement of the Department of Pharmacy’s mission and vision statement, as well as the annual strategic plan.
 This will be achieved through participation in designated residency projects, activities, and successful completion of the program objectives.